xFrah/ACSAI-obsidian/MD VERSIONS/Machine Learning/Cross-entropy.md

 <br>

 When we compute entropy of P(x), we are getting the average number of bits that are used to represent any event x in P:
-- The weights/frequencies of events is given by P(x)
+- The weight/frequency of event x is given by P(x)
 - The actual number of bits for any of these events is given by $\log p(x)$.

 <br>